arashbioinfo/text-cleaner/README.md

 # Text Cleaner

 Are you tired of copying text from PDF files only to find that it's riddled with unnecessary new lines?
 Look no further than Text Cleaner, a simple Windows app built with tkinter(Tk GUI toolkit).
 With just a few clicks, Text Cleaner can remove those pesky new lines and leave you with clean, easy-to-read text.
+(This code has been written with the help of chatGPT)

 ## Features